libra/website/CONTRIBUTING.md

 ## Contributor License Agreement ("CLA")

-For pull request to be accepted by any Libra projects, we need you to submit a CLA.
+For pull request to be accepted by any Libra projects an invididual or corporate CLA must be submitted.
 You will only need to do this once to work on any of Libra's open source projects.
-You can complete your CLA here: <https://github.com/libra/libra/blob/master/CLA.md>
+You can complete CLAs here: [Individual CLA](https://github.com/libra/libra/blob/master/contributing/individual-cla.pdf) [Corporate CLA](https://github.com/libra/libra/blob/master/contributing/corporate-cla.pdf)

 ## Issues

-Libra uses Github issues to track bugs.
+The Libra project uses Github issues to track bugs.
 Please include necessary information and instructions to reproduce your issue.

 Security issues should be submitted to the Libra Bug Bounty program.
 More information about this program will be released in the coming days.